NewbranLTD/gulp-server-io/README.md

   });
 ```

-Please note, once you enable the mock option, your proxies will be
+Please note, once you use the mock option, your proxies will be
 overwritten by the path found in your json file.

 ## Deployment

-### Using the `server` as a quick deployable server option
+### Using the `server` as a quick deploy server option

 ```js
 const server = require('gulp-server-io/server');